otomato-gh/istio.workshop/slides/istio/demoinstall.md

 # The Demo Installation

-- microk8s installs the so-called _evaluation_ or _demo_ install of Istio
+- we've installed the so-called _evaluation_ or _demo_ install of Istio

 - It includes additional components: